security best-practices compliance

 • Memory (vectors) — until explicitly deleted

-• Tool call logs — 90 days default
+• Tool call logs — 90 days by default

 • Audit logs — 1 year minimum